 Uploading Survey Responses

 Once you return to your home organization and tablets are connected to Wi-Fi, upload survey responses recorded in the Qualtrics Offline Survey app.
-Note that neither educators nor ACT COE staff will see names associated with survey responses at any time in this process.
+Note that neither educators nor ACT for Youth staff will see names associated with survey responses at any time in this process.
 Launch the Qualtrics Offline Survey app and tap the button to upload surveys.